List of De Havilland Canada Dash 8 operators: Other applications

-Two used Q400s, acquired from Scandinavian Airlines System, were modified by Cascade Aerospace of Abbotsford, British Columbia for France's Sécurité Civile as fire-fighting water bombers in the fire season and as transport aircraft off season.
-The Q400 Airtanker can drop 10000 L of water in this role compared to Bombardier's CL-415 dedicated water bomber which can drop 6140 L. The latter, however, is amphibious and requires less infrastructure.
+Two used Q400s, acquired from Scandinavian Airlines System, were modified by Cascade Aerospace of Abbotsford, British Columbia, Canada for France's Sécurité Civile as fire-fighting water bombers in the fire season and as transport aircraft off season.
+The Q400 Airtanker can drop 10000 L of water in this role compared to De Havilland Canada's CL-415 dedicated water bomber which can drop 6140 L. The latter, however, is an amphibious aircraft and requires less infrastructure.

-The National Police of Colombia operates a single Bombardier Dash 8-300 for utility transport.
+The National Police of Colombia operates a single De Havilland Dash 8-300 for utility transport.

 Neptune Aviation of Missoula, Montana have acquired a Q300 as a prototype for future Q200/Q300 water bombers to replace current P2V aircraft.

+The United States Department of State operates seven Dash 8-300 aircraft.